 |August 25, 2020||

 MTI Research Snaps Webinar: "Predicting Future Highway Maintenance and Rehabilitation Costs" - Online

 This webinar discussed the Caltrans-funded study investigating trends in the primary pavement materials’ unit price over time and developed guidelines for selecting unit price values for future maintenance and rehabilitation in life cycle cost analysis (LCCA).
 Researchers collected 20 years of California socio-economic data, including oil price, population, and other key variables to identify correlations with pavement materials’ unit price.
 Researchers predicted future values through time-series analysis (auto regressive integrated moving average: ARIMA) and used them to estimate future prices.
 Additionally, they collected unit price records of the primary pavement materials for the same time period and categorized them by project size.
 Using this data, researchers predicted future price values and then used a case study to compare the results with the prices in the current LCCA procedure.

 |August 20, 2020||

-MTI Research Snaps Presents "Rising to the Transportation Challenge—Students Applying STEM Solutions to Improve Transit" - Online
+MTI Research Snaps Webinar: "Rising to the Transportation Challenge—Students Applying STEM Solutions to Improve Transit" - Online

 With the Fresno State Transportation Challenge, K-8 students in the Central Valley learn about transportation while making a positive impact in their communities.
 This interdisciplinary program, led by Fresno State Transportation Institute founder Professor Aly Tawfik, opens up exciting paths to careers in transportation.
 This webinar documented the challenges and best practices for leveraging university resources to effectively engage youth.